 Legal and compliance

-- According to the Companies Act, a Kenya company registration must have at least two directors who must be above 18 years;
+- According to the Companies Act, to register a company in Kenya, you must have at least two directors who must be above 18 years;

 - Shareholders who wish to travel to Kenya to do business will be required to prove that US$100,000 in capital has been set aside for the Kenya business setup, as a requirement of a successful entrepreneur work permit application.
 This does not apply to shareholders who do not plan on travelling to Kenya;

 - Each company must have a registered office in Kenya.
 Healy Consultants can provide this for monthly fee of US$1,450;

-- Each time a change occurs in the particulars of the Kenya business setup or to its officers, the change must be lodged with the Kenyan companies registry;
+- Each time a change occurs in the particulars of the Kenya business or to its officers, the change must be lodged with the Kenyan Companies Registry;

-- A Kenya company formation must file Annual Return with Company Registrar and Annual Tax Return with Revenue Authority to meet the legal requirements of the Kenya Companies Act;
+- A Kenyan company must file Annual Return with Company Registrar and Annual Tax Return with Revenue Authority to meet the legal requirements of the Kenya Companies Act;

-- Not all sectors in Kenya business setup allow 100% foreign ownership.
-Foreign ownership is restricted in the aviation, insurance, telecommunications and agricultural industries, with listed companies also facing restrictions;
+- Foreign ownership is restricted in the aviation, insurance, telecommunications and agricultural industries, with listed companies also facing restrictions;

-- The process of deregistering a company is dictated by the Government.
+- The process of de-registering a company is dictated by the Government.
 This process will take a minimum of 6 months.
 Healy Consultants fee to project manage company de-registration is US$1450.
-During this 6 months period it is mandatory to maintain a resident company secretary and a legal registered office.
+During this 6 month period it is mandatory to maintain a resident company secretary and a legal registered office in Kenya.